 Fibromyalgia also overlaps with other regional pain syndromes and mood and anxiety disorders.
-The diagnostic label attached to a particular case may be determined largely by the first specialist that the patient sees.
-For example, a rheumatologist might diagnosis fibromyalgia, whereas a gastroenterologist may diagnose irritable bowel syndrome or an infectious disease specialist may diagnose chronic fatigue syndrome.
+The diagnostic label attached to a particular case may be determined largely by the first specialist that the patient sees (rheumatologist might diagnose fibromyalgia, a gastroenterologist - irritable bowel syndrome or an infectious disease specialist - chronic fatigue syndrome).

-Fibromyalgia coexists in unusually high frequency with certain illnesses characterized by systemic inflammation, such as rheumatoid arthritis (RA) [7], systemic lupus erythematosus (SLE) [8], and chronic hepatitis C infection [9], among others.
+Fibromyalgia coexists in unusually high frequency with certain illnesses characterized by systemic inflammation, such as rheumatoid arthritis [7], systemic lupus erythematosus [8], and chronic hepatitis C infection [9], among others.
 In such cases, both disorders must be recognized and treated for optimum therapeutic outcome, as treatment of one will not necessarily improve the other.